 God Bless America Scholarship

-Awarded to an incoming JD student who has been a member of the Boys and Girls Club of Newark, a veteran, and has graduated from Seton Hall University, Rutgers University or Colgate University.
-Amount: $13,000 annually, ($14,000 for the first year) renewable for the second and third year based on good academic standing.
+Awarded to an incoming JD student with a preference to a veteran who has graduated from Seton Hall University, or Colgate University.
+The scholarship is renewable for the second and third year based on good academic standing.

 The Matthew F. Hayes Memorial Scholarship